mark-gerarts/perfect-fifth/README.md

     // side effects as well).
     | Update of (P5 -> 'e -> 'a -> 'a)

-type Subscription<'a> =
+// A subscription binds an event type to an event handler. type Subscription<'a> =
     | OnMouseMoved of EventHandler<MouseEvent, 'a>
     // ... and a lot more.
 See the reference.